keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_loops_variables.md

 If not, why not?

-### Exercise 2.14- Changing Your Apache Configuration For Real Using a Handler
+### Exercise 2.14 - Changing Your Apache Configuration For Real Using a Handler

-configuration changes to your apache web server only take affect when reloading or restarting the service.
+Configuration changes to your apache web server only take affect when reloading or restarting the service.

 Since the web server was already running your `start httpd` task never ran again.
 We need to fix that.